S2AUlendo/UlendoCaaS/README.md

 	. ./Autocal-Install.sh

 ## Usage:
-	The setup script will start the server for you the first time you run it.
+	The setup script will start the server for you and create the octoprint service.
+	The octoprint service will automatically start octoprint with the OS when it boots.

 	To run octoprint as usual:
 		source ~/OctoPrint/venv/bin/activate